halujeff5/TanzanianWaterWellCrisis/README.md

 Tanzanian Water Well Crisis: Predictive Modeling and Analysis

 ## Repository Content
-This repository contains the .csv files I used for my data, 2 jupyter notebooks: 1 with EDA and visualizations and the other with the actual data cleaning, EDA, and modeling process.
-CleanNB is my notebook with data cleaning, EDA, and modeling process.
-EDA_Viz_mod3_proj is my other notebook which contains the EDA and graphs and figures used in my presentation slides.
-The last file in this notebook are the presentation slides.
+1. csv data, 2 jupyter notebooks:
+2. EDA and visualizations notebook
+3. CleanNB - Data cleaning, EDA, and modeling notebook
+4. EDA_Viz_mod3_proj contains the EDA and graphs and figures used in presentation deck
+5. Presentation deck

 ## Project Scope
-The project is a Kaggle competition to discover which of the 57,000 water wells in Tanzania were non functional, functional, or needed repair.
+The project is a Kaggle competition to predict which of the 57,000 water wells in Tanzania were non functional, functional, or needed repair.
 The independent features included location, age, issuing entity, and water quality.
 The well status was the dependent variables.

 ## Data Cleaning / Preprocessing